Stochastic Halpern iteration in normed spaces and applications to reinforcement learning: Introduction

-Halpern iteration has also been successfully applied in the context of monotone inclusions, which is strongly connected to fixed-point iterations \cite{bauschke2011convex}.
-In particular, using PEP, \cite{kim2021accelerated} determined an optimal inertial iteration to approximate the zeros of a cocoercive operator that was shown to be equivalent to the Halpern iteration in \cite{contreras2023optimal} and \cite[Chapter 12.2, Theorem 18]{ryu2021large}.
+Halpern iteration has also been successfully applied in the context of monotone inclusions, which is strongly connected to fixed-point iterations \cite{bauschke2011convex} in the Euclidean setup.
+In particular, using PEP, \cite{kim2021accelerated} determined an optimal inertial iteration to approximate the zeros of a cocoercive operator that was shown to be equivalent to the Halpern iteration in \cite{contreras2023optimal} and \cite[Chapter 12.2]{ryu2021large}.
 Beyond PEP, convergence rates have also been established using a potential function approach \cite{diakonikolas2020halpern, diakonikolas2021potential, tran2021halpern, lee2021fast}.
-It is also known that, in convex optimization, Halpern iteration is connected to well-established first-order methods such as Nesterov's accelerated gradient descent \cite{tran2022connection, nesterov1983method} and extra-gradient type methods \cite{tran2023randomized, popov1980modification}.

-$\bullet$ \underline{Stochastic setup.} In the Euclidean setting, Halpern iteration was studied to approximate the zeros of a cocoercive operator in \cite{cai2022stochastic}.
-Using variance reduction based on minibatches of quadratic growth, combined with ideas developed for the deterministic setting \cite{diakonikolas2020halpern}, the authors established an overall oracle complexity of $\tilde{O}(\varepsilon^{-4})$ to find an approximate solution in expectation within a tolerance $\varepsilon$.
-The authors also show that the rate $\tilde{O}(\varepsilon^{-3})$ is achievable under further assumptions on the stochastic oracle, such as the multi-point oracle and Lipschitz in expectation properties ({\em c.f.} Section~\ref{sec:method} for details).
+{\bf Stochastic setup.} In the Euclidean setting, Halpern-type iterations have been applied to approximate solutions of Minty variational inequalities for Lipschitz operators satisfying the negative comonotone property \cite{lee2021fast}, as well as to find the zeros of a cocoercive operator \cite{cai2022stochastic}.
+The latter approach employs minibatches with linear growth, leveraging techniques developed for the deterministic setting of nonexpansive operators \cite{diakonikolas2020halpern}.
+This strategy leads to an overall oracle complexity of $O(\varepsilon^{-4})$ for obtaining an approximate solution in expectation within a tolerance $\varepsilon$.
+The authors also show that the rate $O(\varepsilon^{-3})$ is achievable under further assumptions on the stochastic oracle, such as the multi-point oracle and Lipschitz in expectation properties.
 Under the same enhanced stochastic oracle, \cite{liang2024inexact} obtained similar results in the cocoercive setting.
-Very recently, \cite{alacouglu2024} studied a stochastic Halpern iteration for cohypomonotone operators \cite{bauschke2021generalized}, a condition that allows possible nonmonotonicity while including monotone maps.
-The authors establish, under no further assumptions on the oracle structure, a complexity of $\tilde{O}(\varepsilon^{-4})$ for the fixed-point residual.
+Recently, \cite{alacouglu2024} studied a stochastic Halpern iteration for cohypomonotone operators \cite{bauschke2021generalized}, a condition that allows possible nonmonotonicity while including monotone maps.
+The authors establish, under no further assumptions on the oracle structure, a complexity of $O(\varepsilon^{-4})$ for the fixed-point residual.

 Up to our knowledge, the only work that studies convergence rates for stochastic fixed-point iterations of nonexpansive maps in general normed spaces is \cite{bravo2024stochastic}.
 Here, the authors consider the stochastic Krasnoselskii-Mann iteration $x^{n}=(1\!-\!\alpha_{n})x^n+\alpha_{n} (Tx^{n-1} + U_{n})$, where $U_n$ is assumed to be a martingale difference sequence.
 The authors prove that if the variance of the noise is uniformly bounded, the stochastic Krasnoselskii-Mann iteration with constant stepsize requires at most $O(\varepsilon^{-6})$ iterations to reach a solution whose expected fixed-point residual is less than $\varepsilon$.
 This is done using a well-chosen constant stepsize.